pcafrica/advanced_programming_2023-2024/lectures/11/11-py_classes_modules.md

 In Python, the ability to reuse code is facilitated by modules.
 A module is a file with a `.py` extension that contains functions and variables.
 There are various methods to write modules, including using languages like C to create compiled modules.

+When importing a module, to enhance import performance, Python creates byte-compiled files (`__pycache__/filename.pyc`).
+These files, platform-independent and located in the same directory as the corresponding `.py` files, speed up subsequent imports by storing preprocessed code.

 ---

 # Using Standard Library Modules